Marriage: "Marriage of convenience"

 Sometimes people marry to take advantage of a certain situation, sometimes called a marriage of convenience or a sham marriage.
 In 2003, over 180,000 immigrants were admitted to the U.S. as spouses of U.S. citizens; more were admitted as fiancés of US citizens for the purpose of being married within 90 days.
 These marriages had a diverse range of motives, including obtaining permanent residency, securing an inheritance that has a marriage clause, or to enroll in health insurance, among many others.
 While all marriages have a complex combination of conveniences motivating the parties to marry, a marriage of convenience is one that is devoid of normal reasons to marry.
 In certain countries like Singapore sham marriages are punishable criminal offences.

 Contemporary legal and human rights criticisms of marriage

 People have proposed arguments against marriage for reasons that include political, philosophical and religious criticisms; concerns about the divorce rate; individual liberty and gender equality; questioning the necessity of having a personal relationship sanctioned by government or religious authorities; or the promotion of celibacy for religious or philosophical reasons.
+Research has found that unhappily married couples are at 3–25 times the risk of developing clinical depression.